operator-playground-io/Kafka-chart-tile/tutorials/upgrading-and-rollback-kafka.md

 Update Complete. ⎈ Happy Helming!⎈
 ```

-**Step 3:** Check if there’s a newer version of the Kafka chart available using following command:
+**Step 3:** Check if there’s a newer version of the Kafka chart available through the following command:

 ```execute
 helm search repo kafka --versions
 ```

-You should see output similar to this:
+You should see an output like this:

 ```
 NAME            CHART VERSION   APP VERSION     DESCRIPTION